hpsuresh12345/Sampling_Resampling/README.md

 # Sampling_Resampling
-In this repositories stored all sampling and resampling algorithms in python
+In this repository stored all sampling and resampling algorithms in python